 One Step at a Time...

-"Heart2Heart is a good starting point to see where you're at," Michelle says.
+"Heart2Heart is a good starting point to see where you're at," Michelle said.

-.
-“It was eye-opening for her,” says Holly.
-“She said she didn’t realize how unhealthy her lifestyle habits really were.
+"It was eye-opening for her,” Holly said.
+"She said she didn’t realize how unhealthy her lifestyle habits really were.
 Once she saw her test results, she was ready to make some changes."

-"I left Mercy encouraged and thinking 'little steps,'" Michelle says, referring to her newfound commitment to healthy living.
+"I left Mercy encouraged and thinking 'little steps,'" Michelle said, referring to her newfound commitment to healthy living.
 She began exercising by taking her boys for walks and is now an avid fitness buff who takes kickboxing and cycling classes.
-She also follows nutritional guidelines outlined in the food pyramid that Holly had shared with her at their appointment (available at www.mypyramid.gov).
+She also follows nutritional guidelines outlined in the food pyramid that Holly had shared with her at their appointment.
 She also cut back on caffeine – going from three pots to one or two cups of coffee per day.
 Not one to rest on her current success, Michelle's goal is to repeat the Heart2Heart screening next year.
 "I want to see all the numbers at the perfect level," she said enthusiastically.

 A Heart2Heart screening includes: